 Children to work through questions in their Maths No Problem workbook.
 With the foundations firmly laid, students should be able to move to an abstract approach using numbers and key concepts with confidence.
 Mastery challenges are available for children who have completed these tasks.
+In Year One, children are introduced to many new mathematical concepts using the concrete step of CPA.
+Some children are able to move on to the pictorial and abstract stages but this varies between lessons.
+Therefore, additional paper or photographs of practical representations can be stuck in to their workbooks in order to show their preferred method.

-Discussion of answers and misconceptions
+• Discussion of answers /marking and misconceptions